The Government Is Erasing January 6 Records While Building a Fund to Pay the Attackers

 The DOJ deleted the records today

 On May 26, 2026, the Department of Justice mass-deleted its public database of nearly 1,600 criminal cases related to the January 6 Capitol attack.
-The database contained charges, convictions, and sentencing details, including documentation of some of the most severe attacks on law enforcement officers in the building that day.
+The database contained charges and convictions, including documentation of some of the most severe attacks on law enforcement officers in the building that day.

 The deletion happened nine days after the DOJ announced a $1.776 billion “Anti-Weaponization Fund” that could compensate the same people whose records were just erased.